CodeReviewDAO/dxd_codereview/Reviews/338 - Casper Swift SDK/3 - Swift version of Casper Domain Objects/README.md

 # Final Conclusion

 The project provides the functionality described in the grant application and milestone acceptance criteria.
+The SDK is well-documented and has an acceptable level of tests.
+**The reviewer recommands to fix the warning that appears when building the project.**
+In the reviewers opinion, this submission should pass with notes.
 # Recommendation

 Recommendation | PASS with notes